thomas-lamiaux/coq/doc/sphinx/proof-engine/ltac.rst

 Examples of using |Ltac|
 -------------------------

-Proof that the natural numbers have more than two elements
+Proof that the natural numbers have at least three elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. example:: Proof that the natural numbers have more than two elements
+.. example:: Proof that the natural numbers have at least three elements

    The first example shows how to use pattern matching over the proof
    context to prove that natural numbers have at least three